-Winter Camp at Wood River, IL With waters raising, the soldiers are able to move the barge up the Wood River.
-Clark discharges one of the enlisted men for stealing.
+With waters raising around winter camp, the enlisted men are able to move the barge to a safer spot up the Wood River.
+Clark discharges Pvt.
+‘Leakens’ for stealing.

 Discharging Leakens